Frances Yates

-Frances Yates was born in 1899 in England.
+Frances Yates was born on 28 November 1899 in Southsea, Hampshire.

 She had a close association with the Warburg Institute of the University of London, which began shortly after the Second World War.

-Frances Yates was Reader in the History of the Rennaissance there until 1967, when she became an Honorary Fellow.
-She was awarded the OBE in 1977 and the DBE in the same year.
+Frances Yates was Reader in the History of the Renaissance there until 1967, when she became an Honorary Fellow.
+She was awarded the OBE in 1972 and the DBE in 1977.

 Her publications include Giordano Bruno and the Hermetic Tradition and The Art of Memory.